Regulation C10: Research Degrees (excluding Professional Doctorates)

 11.4 Following the oral examination, the examiners will recommend to the Research Degrees Committee that:

 (c) you have not met the required standard for the award, but your submission is of sufficient merit to permit you to re-present your thesis within one calendar year from the date of the decision at the relevant meeting of the Research Degrees Committee and to attend a further oral examination should the examiners require it.
-A second oral examination will be required, unless both examiners agree that the quality of the resubmitted work meets the criteria for award of a thesis with no corrections (paragraph 11.4.a above) or minor corrections (paragraph 11.4.b above).
+A second oral examination will be required, unless both examiners agree that the quality of the resubmitted work meets the criteria for award of a thesis (paragraph 11.4.a or 11.4.b above).
 The procedures for an oral examination following resubmission will be the same as those for an initial oral examination, and examiners are required to agree a joint recommendation; or

 (d) instead of a Level 8 award, you should be approved for an MPhil award at Level 7, subject to any required minor amendments; or